pmmp/doc.pmmp.io/source/core-permissions.rst

      - Allows the user to stop the server
      - N/A
    * - ``pocketmine.command.teleport``
+     - Deprecated, kept for backwards compatibility only
+     - :ref:`Jump<permissions_implied_by_pocketmine.command.teleport>`
+   * - ``pocketmine.command.teleport.other``
-     - Allows the user to teleport players
+     - Allows the user to teleport other players
+     - N/A
+   * - ``pocketmine.command.teleport.self``
+     - Allows the user to teleport themselves
      - N/A
    * - ``pocketmine.command.tell``
      - Allows the user to privately message another player